 Field and Clinical Experiences

 Field experiences in special education involve urban and suburban placements and must include culturally diverse learners.
 Experiences consist of involvement in special education settings ranging from inclusion to self-contained, and involve teacher candidates in individual, small group, and whole class instruction, observation, and participation in community based activities.
 A minimum of 100 hours of field experiences is required prior to student teaching.

 Placement in internship and student teaching is planned with consideration for each student’s needs and interests.
 A College of Education faculty member as well as a resident, experienced teacher supervises each student.
 Formal application is required approximately two semesters in advance of student teaching.
 To earn admission to student teaching, a student must have passed the Illinois Basic Skills Test or Test of Academic Proficiency, the LBS1 Content Test, and the Special Education General Curriculum Test.
 In addition, all students must have a cumulative GPA of 2.7 in their undergraduate courses, and a 3.0 GPA in their academic major.
 All general education and academic major course requirements must be completed with grades of C or higher (C- grades are unacceptable).
 An APT test should be taken during student teaching.
-This test is required for certification.
+This test is required for licensure.
 No other course may be taken, nor may a student be employed, during student teaching.

 Students who intend to teach at the middle school level are strongly recommended to include an 18-semester-hour concentration in a teachable content area in addition to EDUC 313, Foundations of Middle School.
 Three of these courses must be taken at the 300-level.
 Students who intend to teach at the high school level are recommended to have a 32 semester hour major in a teachable subject at the high school level.